Distributional Off-Policy Evaluation for Slate Recommendations: Introduction

 In this work, we propose \underline{s}late \underline{un}iversal \underline{o}ff-policy evaluation~(SUnO), a method that allows for off-policy estimation of target reward distribution (Theorem \ref{thm:main_result}) for slate recommendation policies.
 SUnO applies the core ideas from the universal off-policy evaluation (UnO) method~\cite{chandak2021universal} to the slate setting, leveraging an additive decomposition of the conditional reward distribution.
 This makes it possible to perform off-policy estimation in structured high dimensional action spaces without incurring prohibitively high estimation variance.
-We highlight how the estimator readily appplies to other reward decompositions while continuing to be unbiased.
+We highlight how the estimator can readily be adapted to other generalized decompositions of reward while continuing to be unbiased.
 Finally, we provide an empirical evaluation comparing against UnO, where the proposed estimator shows significant variance reduction, improved sample efficiency, and robust performance even when the conditions for unbiasedness of the estimator are not met.

-The main contributions of our work are: \begin{itemize} \item We propose an unbiased estimator for the off-policy reward distribution for slate recommendations under an additively decomposable reward distribution, generalizing prior results for slate off-policy evaluation to the distributional setting. \item We theoretically demonstrate how the estimator readily generalizes to slate rewards that do not decompose additively over slots. \item We empirically demonstrate the efficacy of the proposed estimator on slate simulators using synthetic as well as real world data, on a range of reward structures. \end{itemize}
+The main contributions of our work are: \begin{itemize} \item We propose an unbiased estimator for the off-policy reward distribution for slate recommendations under an additively decomposable reward distribution, generalizing prior results for slate off-policy evaluation to the distributional setting. \item We theoretically demonstrate how the estimator readily generalizes to slate rewards that do not decompose additively over slots. \item We empirically demonstrate the efficacy of the proposed estimator on slate simulators using synthetic as well as real world data, on a range of slate reward structures. \end{itemize}